maverickwong17/devELOPEr/README.md

 ---
 ## Installation

-Clone repository and run on local machine
+Clone/Fork repository.
 To install necessary dependencies, run the following command: `npm i`

 To test the features of the application, run the comman `npm run seed` to seed you database with sample data